jan-bogaerts/mark/src/markdownCode.md

 - It has an undo and redo list.

 ### line parser
-- this service is used to parse markdown lines and update the links in the project's data-list items.
+- the line-parser service is a global singleton object used to parse markdown lines and update the the text-fragments stored in the project-service.
+- the line-parser service maintains an array of text-fragment objects (called fragmentsIndex).
+When the service is created, this list is empty.
+- the line-parser has a function for creating new text-fragments (json objects). it accepts as input a string which is the line that is being processed and an index.
+  - trim the line and convert it to lower case.
+  - count the nr of '#' that are in front of the title and assign to the depth-level of the text-fragment. so '#' is level 1, '##' is level 2, '###' is level 3 and so on.
+  - remove all the '#' from the line and assign to the title value of the text-fragment.
+  - calculate the key for the text-fragment and store in the text-fragment.
+  - set the 'out-of-date' flag to true, indicating that this fragment hasn't been processed yet
+  - ask the project-service to insert the text-fragment in it's list of text-fragments at the specified index.
+- the line-parser has a function to calculate the key of a text-fragment, which accepts as input a text-fragment and an index position. it goes as follows:
+  - the current depth = the depth-level of the text-fragment
+  - the result value = the title of the text-fragment
+  - loop from the given index position until 0 using the field idx
+    - prev-fragment = the text-fragment that the project-service has at position 'idx'
+    - if the depth-level of the prev-fragment is smaller then the current depth:
+      - store the new current depth
+      - prepend the title of the prev-fragment + ' > ' to the result
+      - if the new current depth == 1, stop the loop
-- the parse function of this service:
+- the parse function of this service
   - accepts as input:
-    - a string as input, which is the text that needs to be parsed.
+    - a string, which is the text that needs to be parsed.
     - the index nr of the line in the project
   - performs:
-    - first trim the line and convert it to lower case.
+    - if the string is empty:
+      - if fragmentsIndex is empty or contains only nulls, fill the array with nulls until the current line index (this is for empty lines at the start of a document)
+      - otherwise get the json object at the current line index or decrease the index nr until a json object is found.
+Next, find the index value of the fist occurrence of the json object in the array.
+This can be found by decreasing the index nr until an object is found that doesn't match the current json object.
+      - calculate the difference between the current line index nr and the index of the first occurrence of the json object. this is the index value of the line within the text-fragment.
+      - add empty lines to the json object's lines field until the index value of the line within the text-fragment is reached.
-    - if the line starts with a '#', it's a header
+    - if the line starts with a '#', it's a title
+      - if there is currently nothing at the line index (fragmentsIndex is not long enough), then create a new text-fragment.
-      - if at that index position in the project, already is a text-fragment object: update this, otherwise create a new line object.
+      - if at that index position in the fragmentsIndex already is a text-fragment object
-      - when it's a new text fragment, all 'line-fragments' below it, until the next text-fragment', need to be updated so that their 'parent' field points to the new text fragment.
-      - count the nr of '#' that are in front of the title. this determines the level or depth of the text-fragment. so '#' is level 1, '##' is level 2, '###' is level 3 and so on.
-      - find the first text-fragment that is above the current text-fragment that is 1 level higher than the current one (so if the current text-fragment has '###', it's at level 3, search for the first text-fragment that is at level 2 or has '##') and use that as parent of the text-fragment that represents the line we are parsing.
+        - get the index of the first occurrence of the text-fragment in the fragmentsIndex array.
+This can be found by decreasing the index nr until an object is found that doesn't match the current json object.
+        - if the index of the first occurrence equals the index nr of the line, then the title of the current text fragment was updated:
+          - remove all the '#' from the line and assign to the title value of the text-fragment.
+          - before recalculating the new key for the text-fragment, store the previous one and ask the project-service to raise an event indicating that the key of a text-fragment is changed, providing the old & new key as parameters.
+        - if the index of the first occurrence of the text-fragment is different from the index nr of the line, then a new text fragment json object needs to be made
+          - the local-line-index = index nr of the line - index of the first occurrence.
+          - all the lines in the old text-fragment between the local-line-index and the end of the array, need to be moved to the lines field of the new text-fragment (json object)
+          - set the 'out-of-date' flag on the old text-fragment
-    - otherwise it's a regular line, so store it as a line-object.
+    - if the line doesn't start with a '#', it's a regular line
-      - if at the index position in the project, there is already a line-object, just update the line
+      - get the text fragment at the specified line index from the fragmentsIndex.
-      - if there was no line-object yet (or a text-fragment), create a new line-object and find the first text-fragment that is higher up the data list and use that as the parent of the line-object.
+        - if there is no text fragment, create a new one with an empty title at the current line index. add the line to the lines field of the text-fragment
+        - if there is a text-fragment (the current text-fragment):
+          - get the index of the first occurrence of the text-fragment in the fragmentsIndex array.
+            - if the first-occurrence index is different from the current line index, get the difference between line & first-occurrence index and replace the value in the text-fragment's lines array at that index with the line and mark the text-fragment as out-of-date
+            - if the first-occurrence index equals the line index, the line changed from title to regular:
+              - search the first previous text-fragment
+              - append the line to this previous text-fragment and append all the lines in the current text-fragment to the lines of the previous text-fragment.
+              - mark the previous text-fragment as out-of-date
+              - ask the project-service to delete the current text-fragment

 ### position-tracking service
-- this service is responsible for tracking the text-fragment that the user is currently working on.
+- the position-tracking service is a global singleton object responsible for tracking the text-fragment that the user is currently working on.
 - The service keeps track of:
   - the currently selected line nr
   - the text-fragment related to the currently selected line.
+This is an object that can be assigned (property: activeFragment).
+When this value changes, an event needs to be raised so that other parts of the application can move to the new active fragment.
   - an eventTarget that stores the events which monitor changes in the currently selected text-fragment.
 - it provides the following methods:
-  - set currently selected line.
+  - set currently selected line, input: line-index.
-      - if the new value is different from the current selected line:
+      - if the new value is different from the current selected line index:
-        - get the related object from the project's data list.
+        - get the object at the line-index position found on the fragmentsIndex array of the line-parser service.
-        - If this is a new text-fragment or a line-object who's parent points to a text-fragment that is different from the currently selected text-fragment, then trigger the on-changed event for all the registered events.
+        - If this object differs from currently selected text-fragment, then store the object as the new currently selected text-fragment and trigger the on-changed event for all the registered event handlers.

 ### gpt service
 - the GPT service is a global singleton that is responsible for communicating with the open-ai api backend.
-It is primarily used by other services that perform more specific tasks.
+It is primarily used by transformers that perform more specific tasks.
 - the service uses the openai node.js library to communicate with the backend.
 - it provides a function that other services (or components) can call to send an api request to open-ai.
   - this function accepts a list (called `messages`) json objects that contain a `role` and `content` field.
   - this `messages` list is sent to openai using the `createChatCompletion` function.
   - if the request fails, the service will retry 3 times before giving up and raising an error.
 - the service also provides a method to retrieve the list of available models.
 To retrieve this list, the openai nodejs library is used.
-- it manages a list of services that are currently available in the system.
+- it manages a list of transformers that are currently available in the system.
-  - Other services can register themselves. this will add them to the list.
+  - Other services can register themselves as a transformer. this will add them to the list.
   - Other services can also unregister themselves. this will remove them from the list.
-  - Each service that registers itself, should provide the following items in it's interface:
+  - Each transformer that registers itself, should provide the following items in it's interface:
-    - name: the display name of the service.
+    - name: the display name of the transformer.
-    - get-result: returns the result that the service has calculated for the specified project text-fragment (identified by the key of the text-fragment).
+    - get-result: returns the result that the transformer has calculated for the specified project text-fragment (identified by the key of the text-fragment).

 ### result-cache service
-- this service manages previously retrieved results for other services.
+- this service manages previously retrieved results for transformers.
-- It allows other services that perform calculations on text fragments, to store these results for each text fragment and keep track if the result has become out of date or not (the original text fragment has changed).
+- It allows  transformers that perform calculations on text fragments, to store these results for each text fragment and keep track if the result has become out of date or not (the original text fragment has changed).
-- because some services work on text fragments that come from the project directly and others that come from the result of other services, the result cache must be able to monitor changes in a project fragment and result fragment.
+- because some transformers work on text fragments that come from the project directly and others that come from the result of other transformers, the result cache must be able to monitor changes in a project fragment and result fragment.
-- A service that wants to cache it's results uses an instance of this class to perform these tasks on it's results.
+- A transformer that wants to cache it's results uses an instance of this class to perform these tasks on it's results.
 - internally, the cache uses a dictionary that maps the keys to their results.
-- whenever the service calculates a result, it asks the cache to update it's dictionary:
+- whenever the transformer calculates a result, it asks the cache to update it's dictionary:
-  - first the key is calculated (by the service):
+  - first the key is calculated (by the transformer):
-    - the first part of the key is the key of the project text-fragment which was the primary input for the service.
+    - the first part of the key is the key of the project text-fragment which was the primary input for the transformer.
-    - for every extra result-value coming from other services that the service uses to calculate the current result, the key of the result value is appended to the new key, separated with a '|'.
+    - for every extra result-value coming from other transformers that the transformer uses to calculate its result, the key of the result value is appended to the new key, separated with a '|'.
     example:
-      - if the service is processing text-fragment with key 'a > b'
+      - if the transformer is processing text-fragment with key 'a > b'
-      - and the service uses the result of the 'class lister' service, where the result, for this calculation, comes from the text-fragment with the key 'c > d'
+      - and the transformer uses the result of the 'class lister' transformer, where the result, for this calculation, comes from the text-fragment with the key 'c > d'
       - than the key would become 'a > b | c > d'
   - if the key is not yet present, a new cache-item object is created which contains:
-    - the result of the service
+    - the result of the transformer
     - the current state: still-valid (instead of out-of-date)
   - if the key is already present:
     - the cache item is retrieved,
     - it's result is updated to still-valid
-  - for each text-fragment in the inputs of the service (each section separated with '|'), the cache will also:
+  - for each text-fragment in the inputs of the transformer (each section separated with '|'), the cache will also:
     - search for the title of the text-fragment in a secondary dictionary.
     - if the title is not yet in this secondary dictionary, add the key, and use as value, a list containing the key for the primary dictionary.
     - if it already has the title, add the key for the primary dictionary at the end of the list.
 - the cache stores the results in a json file.
-  - the name of this file is specified by the service that creates the class instance (constructor parameter)
+  - the name of this file is specified by the transformer that creates the class instance (constructor parameter)
   - the json file contains:
     - the primary dictionary that contains the results.
-    - the secondary dictionary that contains the relationships between titles of text-fragments and full dictionary entries in the primary dict (which can consist out of multiple titles).
+    - the secondary dictionary that contains the relationships between keys of text-fragments and full dictionary entries in the primary dict (which can consist out of multiple keys cause 1 result value can have multiple inputs).
+    - a third dictionary that contains all the overwritten values of the results (if any)
     - a date that specifies the last save date of the project file.
 This is used when loading the dictionary back from file to verify if the results are still valid or not (when this date doesn't match the last-modified date of the project, something is out-of sync and consider the results in the file out-of-date).
   - the cache tries to load this json file during construction of the instance.
-- When the result-cache-service is created, it registers an event handler with each object that the parent service uses as input
+- When the result-cache-service is created, it registers an event handler with each object that the parent transformer uses as input
   - this can be either:
     - with the project service to monitor when text fragments have changed.
     - or with an other cache-service, when cache-results have gone out-of-date.